 Nausea and vomiting

 Intracranial hemorrhage is an emergency.
-Your doctor will advise you to go to the closest emergency room for evaluation and treatment if intracranial hemorrhage is suspected.
-Your child may also be evaluated by a pediatric neurologist or neurosurgeon.
+Your doctor will advise you to take your child to the closest emergency room if intracranial hemorrhage is suspected.
+Your child may be seen by a pediatric neurologist or neurosurgeon.
 These are doctors with special training to find and treat problems that affect the brain and nervous system.
 The doctor will ask about your child’s health history and symptoms.
 The doctor will also examine your child.
-Tests will be done as well.
+Tests will be done too.
 These can include:

 Angiography.
 This test takes pictures of the blood vessels in the brain.
 During the test, a thin tube called a catheter is guided into the blood vessels leading to the brain.
-Contrast dye is sent through the tube to make the blood vessels easier to see.
-This test can also be done with an MRI or CT scan. this test is often replaced or preceded with MRI (magnetic resonance angiography) if available.
+Contrast dye is sent through the tube.
+This is to make the blood vessels easier to see.
+This test can also be done with an MRI or CT scan.

 Transcranial doppler (TCD).
 This test shows the flow of blood through the blood vessels in the brain.
 It uses harmless sound waves to form pictures of the brain and blood vessels.
-It is used to monitor ongoing conditions that may worsen the bleeding.
+It's used to monitor ongoing conditions that may worsen the bleeding.

-Lab testing.
-Blood tests are done to identify risk factors include platelet count and other tests to measure blood clotting.
+Blood tests.
+Blood tests are done to find risk factors.
+The tests include platelet count and other tests to measure blood clotting.

 Treatment depends on the cause, size, and location of the bleeding.
 It also depends on your child’s overall health.
 Treatment can include:

 Observation.
-Small amounts of bleeding will reabsorb naturally and does not require surgery.
-Your child may need to be observed in the hospital to watch for symptoms of worsening bleeding.
+Small amounts of bleeding will reabsorb on their own.
+This does not need surgery.
+Your child may need to be observed in the hospital to watch for symptoms of bleeding that gets worse.

 Surgery.
-This may be done to remove trapped blood or excess fluid in the brain.
+This may be done to remove trapped blood, treat abnormal blood vessels, remove a tumor, or drain excess fluid in the brain.

 Repair of abnormal blood vessels in the brain.
 This may involve surgery to clip or remove the abnormal blood vessel.
 Or a catheter can be used to insert glue, a coil, or a balloon into the abnormal blood vessel.
 This closes it off.
 This also helps reduce the risk of further bleeding.

 Each child’s outcome will vary depending on the size, cause, and location of the bleeding.
-Some children do not have any problems after treatment.
+Some children don't have any problems after treatment.
 Other children may have ongoing neurologic problems.
-These can include trouble with seizures, learning, speech, or movement.
+These can include trouble with learning, speech, or movement.
+Some develop seizures or epilepsy.
 In these cases, regular follow-up with the doctor are needed.
 Supportive care, such as speech, physical, or occupational therapy, may also be needed.